Aleksandrs Čaks: Biography

 He was born in Riga to a tailor's family, and, continuing to live in Riga, he followed the city's life in his poetry.
 In 1911 he started studies in Alexanders Gymnasium in Riga.
-After First World War started gymnasium was evacuated first to Voru, Estonia and later to Saransk, Russia.
-In gymnasium he got good education and was often seen reading philosophical works.
-He most preferred works of Kant, Nietzsche and Hegel.
+After First World War started, he was evacuated first to Võru, Estonia and later to Saransk, Russia.
+During his gymnasium days, he was often seen reading philosophical works.
+His most preferred works were of Kant, Nietzsche and Hegel.

 In 1918 Čaks started Medicine studies in Moscow University.
-He actively participated in cultural life of Russian students especially in literary evenings where he often discussed with futurists and imaginists.
+He actively participated in the cultural life of Russian students, especially in literary evenings where he often discussed with futurists and imaginists.

-In February 1920 Čaks was drafted in Soviet Red army and became organizer of cultural and political life in a military hospital.
+In February 1920 Čaks was drafted in the Soviet Red army and became the organizer of cultural and political life in a military hospital.

-In 1922 Čaks together with many former Red latvian riflemen returned to Latvia.
-In Riga he resumed his medicine studies in University of Latvia.
-However he soon lost interest about that subject and left his studies.
-In 1925 Čaks got a teachers certificate and started to work in Drabeši primary school as a teacher and administrator.
+In 1922, Čaks together with many former Red latvian riflemen returned to Latvia.
+In Riga, he resumed his medicine studies in the University of Latvia.
+However, he soon lost interest regarding medicine and left his studies.
+In 1925, Čaks received a teachers certificate and started to work in Drabeši primary school as a teacher and administrator.
 He left this job in 1927 to devote himself to literature.

-In 1928 Čaks established literary magazine Jauno Lira for young Latvian writers and poets.
-He also participated in leftist magazine Trauksme.
+In 1928 Čaks established a literary magazine called "Jauno Lira" for young Latvian writers and poets.
+He also participated in left-alligned magazine "Trauksme".

-From 1930 until 1934 Čaks was a secretary in the Latvian writer and journalist trade union.
-Also he was one of the editors of magazine Domas.
+From 1930 to 1934, Čaks was a secretary in the Latvian writer and journalist trade union, and was one of the editors of a design-oriented magazine "Domas".